Antoine Le Claire: Philanthropy

 When the first addition was made to Davenport, Le Claire set aside one of the squares for a Catholic church.
 In April 1837 he joined with the missionary priest Samuel Charles Mazzuchelli to lay the cornerstone for the original St. Anthony's Church.
 The title to the property, named Church Square, was deeded to Bishop Mathias Loras of Dubuque in 1839 to support the Catholic Church in Davenport.
 Because of this support Davenport was named a See City with its own bishop in 1881.
 When the church decided to establish a third parish in Davenport, Le Claire donated another square on a bluff on the east side of the city for St. Marguerite's, also called St. Margaret's.
 The LeClaires also built and furnished the rectory, and provided financial support for building the new church.
 Le Claire donated property two miles outside of Davenport for St. Marguerite's Cemetery.
 Both St. Anthony's and St. Marguerite's were named in honor of the LeClaires for their generosity.
 Antoine LeClaire had also been a member of the St. Anthony's choir, where he played the bass viol.
 While they were devout Catholics their generosity was not limited to the Catholic Church.
 LeClaire also provided the land for the initial First Baptist Church, Edwards Congregational, and other churches.

 The Le Claires' philanthropy existed in other areas of society as well.
 He donated Bolivar Square to Scott County, which sealed Davenport's attempt to be named the county seat.
 In 1846 he donated the land for the establishment of Iowa College, which eventually left Davenport and became Grinnell College.
 In 1855 he built a new house and donated the Treaty House to the Mississippi and Missouri Railroad and it became Davenport's first railroad station.
-The LeClaires hosted members of the Sac and Mesquakie tribes, who camped on their estate and were allowed to stay as long as they liked.
+The LeClaires hosted members of the Sauk and Meskwaki tribes, who camped on their estate and were allowed to stay as long as they liked.